-Applicant Proposed Measure or Mitigation Measure Applicability 1 Monitoring and Reporting Action (Responsible Party) Monitoring Schedule If a listed wildlife species is encountered during construction, project activities will cease in the area where the animal is found until the qualified biologist determines that the animal has moved out of harm's way or, with prior authorization from USFWS and/or CDFW if required, relocates the animal out of harm's way and/or takes other appropriate steps to protect the animal.
+Applicant Proposed Measure or Mitigation Measure Applicability Monitoring and Reporting Action (Responsible Party) Monitoring Schedule construction activities are likely to affect sensitive biological resources.
+If a listed wildlife species is encountered during construction, project activities will cease in the area where the animal is found until the qualified biologist determines that the animal has moved out of harm's and adjacent to sensitive habitat areas and implement the measures in accordance with this APM.
+(CPUC) way or, with prior authorization from USFWS and/or CDFW if required, relocates the animal out of harm's way and/or takes other appropriate steps to protect the animal.
 Work may resume once the qualified biologist has determined that construction activities will not harm any listed wildlife species.
-The project proponents will be responsible for any necessary reporting to USFWS and/or CDFW. measures in accordance with this APM.
-(CPUC) 3.
+The project proponents will be responsible for any necessary reporting to USFWS and/or CDFW.
 Confirm that the qualified biologists implement the measures in accordance with this APM should a listed wildlife species be encountered.
 (CPUC) APM BIO-4.
 Special-Status Species Protection.
 All trenches/excavations in excess of 2 feet deep will have a sloped escape ramp or be covered at the end of the day.
 All trenches and excavations will be inspected for wildlife at the beginning of the workday and prior to backfilling.
 In addition, open-ended project-related pipes 4 inches or greater in diameter will be capped if left overnight or inspected for wildlife prior to being moved.
-If a special-status species is discovered in a trench, excavation, or pipe, the animal will be left undisturbed, and the pipe will not be moved until the special-status species has left the area on its own accord.
-In the event that any special-status species is trapped and unable to leave on its own accord, a permitted biologist, defined as a qualified biologist ES, PPLR, RFDC, SS-1, PLR-1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Confirm that trenches/excavations have a sloped escape ramp or are covered at the end of each day.
-(Project Proponents) Confirm that trenches and excavations are inspected for wildlife at the beginning of the workday and prior to backfilling.
-(Project Proponents) During construction.
+ES, PPLR, RFDC, SS-1, PLR- 1A, PLR-1C, PLR-3, SE-1A, SE-PLR-2 Confirm that trenches/excavations have a sloped escape ramp or are covered at the end of each day.
+(Project Proponents ) Confirm that trenches During construction.
 During construction.
 During construction.
 During construction, if necessary.
+If a special-status species is discovered in a trench, excavation, or pipe, the animal will be left undisturbed, and the pipe will not be moved until the special-status species has left the area on its own accord.
+In the event that any special-status species is 2.
+Confirm that trenches and excavations are inspected for wildlife at the beginning of the workday and prior to